Prospect your farm neighborhood and be remembered by your past clients in real estate

 Full-Size American Flags for the 4th of July

-This option can be facilitated with some time and money invested.
+This option can be successful with some time and money invested.
 When I have seen it done, it will require enough flags to cover the entire neighborhood.
-You will want to label the flags in some way, so the homeowner doesn’t forget where they got their flag from.
+You will want to label the flags somehow, so the homeowner doesn’t forget who gave them their patriotic flag.

-Plus as I mentioned earlier, you will want to mark the pole of the flag in some fashion with your name and contact information for future reference.
+Plus, as I mentioned earlier, you will want to mark the flag’s pole in some fashion with your name and contact information for future reference.

-One way to deliver the flags is do the delivery on the Friday night, or Saturday morning at the latest of the weekend of the holiday.
+One way to deliver the flags is to do the delivery on Friday night, or Saturday morning at the latest the weekend of the holiday.

-You would go to each house introduce yourself giving them a business card or better yet business card magnet and tell the homeownere that you’d like to give them the flag so that they can put it out for the Fourth of July.
+You would go to each house introduce yourself, giving them a business card or better yet business card magnet and telling the homeowner that you’d like to provide them with the flag to put it out for the Fourth of July.

-A very simple conversation, you’re not asking for a listing or anything.
-All you are doing is offering the homeowner something free of charge to celebrate our country‘s birthday.
+A straightforward conversation, you’re not asking for a listing or anything.
+All you are doing is offering the homeowner something free of charge to celebrate our country’s birthday.

-Another one of my real estate agent colleagues said that he actually expanded upon this idea and not only did it in his farm, but also did it for a neighborhood that he wanted to farm.
+Another one of my real estate agent colleagues said that he expanded upon this idea and did it in his farm and did it for a neighborhood that he wanted to farm.

-It was pretty much a similar method as far as offering the flag to the homeowner and giving them a business card magnet, except he didn’t already have a relationship with them.
-They were not in his farm nor were they a past client.
+It was pretty much a similar method for offering the flag to the homeowner and giving them a business card magnet, except he didn’t already have a relationship with them.
+They were not in his farm, nor were they a past client.

-My colleague actually initiated this marketing plan a couple of years ago, and the last time we spoke about it he said that he had received several listing opportunities, there.
+My colleague initiated this marketing plan a couple of years ago, and the last time we spoke about it, he said that he had received several listing opportunities there.
 Of those, about 60% of them turned into business for him.

-What I’m thinking the reason for his success would be twofold.
-One is he did an introduction and he gave them the business card magnet.
+What I think the reason for his success would be twofold.
+One is he did an introduction, and he gave them the business card magnet.
 That business card magnet more than likely stayed on their refrigerator.
 He remained top of mind that way.